Accounting & Finance

 Do We Need Mortgage Brokers?

-For decades prospective homeowners have looked to mortgage brokers to help them to find the best deal on a mortgage product and ensure that they find a product that’s right for their needs.
+For decades, prospective homeowners have looked to mortgage brokers to help them find the best deal on a mortgage product and ensure they find a product that’s right for their needs.

 Not only are they trusted in helping to set up an initial mortgage, but they are also relied upon to keep changing the mortgage product over the years as the needs of homeowners change.

-Yet, while mortgage brokers are trusted all over the world by first-time buyers and veteran homeowners alike… Do we really need them?
+Yet, while mortgage brokers are trusted worldwide by first-time buyers and veteran homeowners alike… Do we need them?
 And are they getting us the fair deal we trust them to?

 Peeking behind the curtain

-Anyone who’s seen Adam McKay’s biting satire The Big Short will have seen an image of particularly greedy and shortsighted mortgage brokers lining their pockets at the expense of their clients and the greater economy.
+Anyone who’s seen Adam McKay’s biting satire The Big Short will have seen an image of particularly greedy and shortsighted mortgage brokers lining their pockets at the expense of their clients and the more excellent economy.

-They get big fat commissions from the banks whether their client can actually pay the mortgage or not, so why should they care whether their client ends up losing their home?
+They get big fat commissions from the banks whether their client can pay the mortgage, so why should they care whether their client loses their home?

 How mortgage brokers are remunerated

-To understand whether or not it’s worth enlisting a mortgage broker’s services, it’s worth looking into how they are remunerated.
-This is not always clear, unlike in the case of a real estate agent whose commission is fully disclosed.
+To understand whether or not it’s worth enlisting a mortgage broker’s services, it’s worth looking into how they are reimbursed.
+This is not always clear, unlike a real estate agent whose commission is fully disclosed.

 Mortgage brokers are remunerated in several different ways.
-In some cases, they are paid on a commission-only basis by the lender.
-Some will charge a fee to the borrower, and some do both plus an additional fixed fee.
+Sometimes, they are paid on a commission-only basis by the lender.
+Some will charge a fee to the borrower, and some do both, plus an additional fixed fee.

 Why does it matter?